CaptorAB/quantlib-wasm/README.md

 ## Status

 Which objects and functions are exported?
 There is no documentation written yet.
-Until this project turns into beta mode, the only reliable way is to check the code.
+Until this project turns into alpha mode, the only reliable way is to check the code.
 In this case the binding file is the right place.
 It's found [here](https://github.com/CaptorAB/quantlib-wasm/blob/master/quantlib-embind.cpp).

 ## Versioning